 COLA, or the Cost of Living Adjustment, is money that is for the purpose of covering higher costs of food, transportation, clothing and other non-housing items.
 It is typically tied to social security rates.

-If the projections for the rise in COLA for 2023 come to fruition, it will be the largest increase veterans have seen in 40 years.
+This is the largest increase veterans have seen in 40 years.

 More info via Military.com: